How to qualify for a car loan with low income

-Obviously everyone would like a bigger income, but sometimes it’s just not possible.
-However, there are some other things you can do to improve your chances of being accepted for a car loan.
+Obviously, everyone would like a higher income, but sometimes it’s just not possible.
+However, you can do some other things to improve your chances of being accepted for a car loan.

 This is one of the best ways to increase your chances of being accepted for car finance.
 First, check your report to see what the lenders will see, as this will give you an idea of what needs improving.